-In the 2019 financial year, focus on suppliers in relation to the legislation will continue.
+In the 2020 financial year, focus on suppliers in relation to the legislation will continue.
 In particular the following steps will be undertaken:

-- Annual risk assessments of our supply chain including any new partners and service providers. - Ongoing open eye audits of Tier 1 suppliers to monitor compliance with KUK expectations and legal requirements. - The Supplier Handbook, which is provided to all direct suppliers, will be updated in 2019 to include reference to modern slavery and human trafficking, and explain our expectations from suppliers. - An investigation will be undertaken into the use of suitable e-learning packages covering the Modern Slavery Act, to utilise for the future training of relevant employees.
+- We will continue to conduct annual risk assessments of our supply chain including any new partners and service providers. - Ongoing open eye audits of Tier 1 suppliers to monitor compliance with KUK expectations and legal requirements. - The Supplier Handbook, which is provided to all direct suppliers, will be updated in 2020 to include reference to Modern slavery and human trafficking, and explain our expectations from suppliers. - Further training for relevant employees covering Modern Slavery and Human Rights.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Komatsu UK Limited's slavery and human trafficking statement for the financial year ending 31st March 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Komatsu UK Limited's slavery and human trafficking statement for the financial year ending 31st March 2020.